scjx123/ip/docs/tp.md

 # Developer Guide

 ## Design & implementation
-The team have have represented the  n-tier architecture diagram to
+The Architecture Diagram below represents a high-level design overview of the App.
+Specifically, it is done with an n-tier architecture.

 ## Product scope